 You have to be a student who revises and understands something new on a regular basis because only memorizing the facts will not benefit you.
 Multiple revisions and regular practice are mandatory to be capable enough to score really good in the actual examination.

-Leaving Mock Tests Out Of Your Preparation
+11. Leaving Mock Tests out of Your Preparation

 Testing is very necessary to understand the complexity of the examination.
 Mock question paper is a simulation of the actual IAS exam and they will surely benefit you in the long haul.
-Testing your weaker and stronger areas will tell you a lot about your preparation and you can easily map out the scope of improvement.
+Testing your weaker and stronger areas will tell you a lot about your preparation and you can easily map out the strength & scope of improvement.

-Not Using Question Papers from Previous Years Correctly
+12. Not Using Question Papers from Previous Years Correctly

 Although the nature of the UPSC CSE exam is not very certain, even then you will get a general idea of how all of the syllabi will fit into the actual exam paper.
 So you must always finish the curriculum before attempting the questions from previous years.
 This way you can assess your preparation level and also learn about the exam process.

-Longer Study Hours
+13. Longer Study Hours

 Although completing the entire curriculum for UPSC is a mammoth task, that fact must not allure you to become a machine and make you sit and study for hours without a break.
 Studying for long hours without breaks will only be proven harmful in the long haul.

 If this is too much for you to remember, download a Pomodoro timer from your app store.
 This way you won’t have to keep a tab on the work and break time by continuously looking at the clock.
 Many studies done on attention span and retention power shows that taking breaks will improve your efficiency and retention power.

-Bonus Tip: Mistakes To Avoid In UPSC
+Bonus Tips: Mistakes To Avoid In UPSC

 The Civil Services Examination, popularly known as UPSC, is one of the toughest exams in India.
 If you are going to apply for it, then read this bonus tip.

-The 15 Hours Trap
+1. The 15 Hours Trap

 The worst preparation error for the UPSC is assuming that 15 hours are required to study for the CSE.
 Many people do say this and this might be true for some people.
 But every person is different, their limits of physical and mental exhaustion are different.
 Everyone is different and so should their study strategies.

 Taking breaks is not a waste of time, on the contrary, it is a way to increase your study efficiency and retention power.
-Not taking breaks should be on the very top of your list of mistakes to avoid in UPSC.
+Not taking breaks should be at the very top of your list of mistakes to avoid in UPSC.